Spectral ergodic Banach problem and flat polynomials: Proofs of the first main result (Theorems )

 \end{lem} \begin{proof}Applying \eqref{eqf1} we get

 since

 Therefore, we can write

 and the proof of the lemma is complete. \end{proof} The second main ingredient of our proof is based on the classical Marcinkiewicz-Zygmund inequalities (see \cite[Theorem 7.5, Chapter X, p.28]{Zygmund}) and some ideas linked to its recent refinement obtained by Chui-Shen-Zhong \cite{ZhongII} and many others authors.
-Therefore, by appealing to some classical results form the $H^p$ theory and interpolation theory of Carleson, we will gives an alternative proof to the proof given in \cite{A-Arxiv}.\\
+Therefore, we will need some classical results form the $H^p$ theory and interpolation theory of Carleson.\\

-As is customary, $[x]$ is the integer part of $x$, $D_n$ is the Dirichlet kernel, $K_n$ is the Fej\'er kernel and $V_n$ is the de la Vall\'e de Poussin kernel.
-We remind that
+Let $D_n, K_n$ and $V_n$ be respectively the Dirichlet kernel, the Fej\'er kernel and the de La Vall\'e Poussin kernel.
+We recall that

 and